Sonja-With-A-Y/Macros/README.md

 My current goals are making it more configurable, and setting up proper installation methods.

 ## Installation
 Currently, the only way to use it is to run it from source.
+This requires cargo so make sure you have that installed.

 ```
 git clone https://github.com/Sonja-With-A-Y/universal-macros ; cd universal-macros